 Governmental funds are those through which most governmental functions are financed.
 The acquisition, use and balances of expendable financial resources and the related liabilities are accounted for through governmental funds.
-The measurement focus of the governmental funds is based upon determination of financial position and changes in financial position.
+The emphasis of governmental fund financial statements is on major funds as defined by GASB, each displayed in a separate column.
 The following are the Village's governmental fund types: